speechly/docs/content/slu-examples/standard-variables/index.md

 Data Types

 * `Date` — expressions that define a date are converted into ISO-8601 as a string (e.g., _January fifth twenty twenty_ → _2020-01-05_).
 Relative expressions like _tomorrow_ or _next Friday_ are parsed relative to the current date.
 If the year is missing from the expression, the current year will be used.
+Works together with the `$SPEECHLY.DATE` standard variable.

-* `Number` normalizes all the number Standard Variables into digits (e.g., _five six four nine_ → _5649_, _seventeen point five_ → _17.5_, _three hundred thousand_ → _300000_, _three quarters_ → _0.75_).
+* `Number` normalizes all numeric utterances into digits (e.g., _five six four nine_ → _5649_, _seventeen point five_ → _17.5_, _three hundred thousand_ → _300000_, _three quarters_ → _0.75_).
+Works together with `$SPEECHLY.*_NUMBER` standard variables.

 * `Identifier` should be used together with alphanumeric identifiers (sequences) that are spelled out one character at a time.
 Entities of this type are normalized into character sequences representing the identifier (e.g., _zero zero seven x_ → _007x_, _one two seven dot zero dot zero dot one slash x y_ → _127.0.0.1/xy_).
+Works together with `$SPEECHLY.IDENTIFIER*` standard variables.

 * `Phone` is the recommended data type for expressions that are phone numbers.
 Entities with this type are formatted according to common conventions for writing telephone numbers (_plus four four two oh seven seven three oh one two three four_ → _+44 207 730 1234_).
+Works together with `$SPEECHLY.PHONE_NUMBER` standard variable.

 * `Person Name` is a data type that should be used with entities that are person names.
-The returned entity value should in most cases have appropriate capitalization and parts of the name that were spelled letter by letter should be combined to a single word (_c o n a n o'brien_ → _Conan O'Brien_).
+The returned entity value should in most cases have appropriate capitalization, and parts of the name that were spelled letter by letter should be combined to a single word (_c o n a n o'brien_ → _Conan O'Brien_).
+Works together with `$SPEECHLY.PERSON_NAME` standard variable.

-* `Email` formats the returned entity value as an email address (_john dot smith at company dot com_ → _john.smith@company.com_, also supports spelling: _a n t t i at speechly dot com_ → _antti@speechly.com_).
+* `Email` formats the returned entity value as an email address (_john dot smith at company dot com_ → _john.smith@company.com_, this data type also supports spelling parts of the entity: _a n t t i at speechly dot com_ → _antti@speechly.com_).
+Works together with `$SPEECHLY.EMAIL_ADDRESS` standard variable.

 * `Website` formats the returned entity value as a website URL (_h t t p s colon slash slash docs dot speechly dot com_ → _https://docs.speechly.com_).
+Works together with `$SPEECHLY.WEB_ADDRESS` standard variable.

 ### Dates